 Today, therapists offer an array of treatments for co-occurring disorders.
-Although each treatment is designed with the same goal in mind, it provides with a different path to recovery.
-Two therapies – CBT vs DBT – do just that.
-They help you work through your addiction or mental disorder, but they consist of different techniques.
+Although each treatment is designed with the same goal in mind, it provides a different path to recovery.
+Two therapies, cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT), do just that.
+They help people work through their addiction or mental disorder, but they use different techniques.
+But what are the similarities and differences between CBT vs. DBT?

-Both CBT (cognitive behavioral therapy) and DBT (dialectical behavior therapy in Ellenboro NC) help you explore the negative thoughts, pattern, or behaviors that often symptoms of a mental disorder.
-These harmful elements, combined with other circumstances, are what trigger an addiction to alcohol or drugs.
+Both CBT and DBT help people explore the negative thoughts, patterns, or behaviors that often trigger symptoms of a mental disorder.
+These harmful elements, combined with other circumstances, often trigger an addiction to alcohol or drugs.

-Let’s take a look at the difference between CBT and DBT, and how they help you recover from substance abuse.
+Now, let’s take a look at the difference between CBT vs. DBT and how they help teens recover from substance abuse.

-CBT is a type of talk therapy or psychotherapy treatment program that helps you work through negative or distorted thoughts or beliefs.
-Once you become aware of the negativity inside, you can respond to it in a more appropriate manner.
+CBT is a type of talk therapy or psychotherapy treatment program that helps people work through negative or distorted thoughts or beliefs.
+Once they become aware of the negativity inside, they can respond to it in a more appropriate manner.

 From there, the therapist will help you reframe these thoughts and replace them with positive thoughts or beliefs.
 The goal is to help you look at a situation differently so that you choose different actions.